jacobenglert/jre/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hello there!
-I am currently pursuing a PhD in Biostatistcs at [Department of Biostatistics and Bioinformatics](https://sph.emory.edu/departments/bios/index.html), part of the [Rollins School of Public Health](https://www.sph.emory.edu) at Emory University.
+I am currently pursuing a PhD in Biostatistics at [Department of Biostatistics and Bioinformatics](https://sph.emory.edu/departments/bios/index.html), part of the [Rollins School of Public Health](https://www.sph.emory.edu) at Emory University.
 I received my undergraduate from the [Department of Mathematics and Statistics](https://www.nku.edu/academics/artsci/about/departments/math.html) at [Northern Kentucky University](https://www.nku.edu).

 Prior to coming to Emory I interned and worked full-time as a data analyst for [Medpace](https://www.medpace.com), a full-service CRO headquartered in Cincinnati, Ohio.
 {style="text-align: justify;"}